serverdensity/sd-agent-core-plugins/lighttpd/README.md

 #     - instance:foo
 ```

-Restart the Agent to begin sending lighttpd metrics to Datadog.
+Restart the Agent to begin sending lighttpd metrics to Server Density.

 # Validation